brhamidi/Turing-Machine/README.md

 brew install ocaml--with-x11
 brew install opam
 ```
-For Gnu/Linux use your package manager.
+For GNU/Linux use your distribution package manager.

 example for Arch linux
 ```